XieSandi/XieSandi/README.md

-Hello, my name is Sandi Pratama a self-employed UI Designer.
+Hello, my name is Sandi Pratama a self-employed UI Designer & FrontEnd Engineer

-I've currently studied at Widyatama University
+Currently studied at Widyatama University

 Feel free to use my code from any repository for your educational purpose as a boilerplate.